RohanBera/Webapp/README.md

 Creating a simple streaming application, or as Pranav would call it, **"Gareebo ka Netflix"**

+* [x] Didnt mean to do this, but ended up doing a header anyways.
+Its beautiful.
 * [x] sign in page front end
 * [x] sign up page front end
 * [x] sign up back end in php